DASHIKING/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ## W4
 ### Activity 1

-1. Goals: My playable build now includes movement using the WASD keys, and there is also a flashlight function.
+1. My playable build now includes movement using the WASD keys, and there is also a flashlight function.
 Players can use the flashlight to see the scene in front of them clearly.
 I also designed the environment of the game, which consisted of a room with a floor, a ceiling and several walls.
 Players can move around inside and use the flashlight to observe the corridors and rooms.
 My playtesting goals are to figure out what I need to do next and how I should modify my game environment.

-2. Names: OKADA Naoma, Thomas Sun, Beiduo Jin
+2. OKADA Naoma, Thomas Sun, Beiduo Jin

-3. Notes: The environment is a bit dizziness.
+3. The environment is a bit dizziness.
 The lighting is too dim.
 It should be adjust later.
 In addition, more rooms can be added.